sizeofvoid/libopeninput/doc/user/trackpoints.rst

 ==============================================================================

-This page provides an overview of trackpoint handling in libinput, also refered to as Pointing Stick or Trackstick.
+This page provides an overview of trackpoint handling in libinput, also referred to as Pointing Stick or Trackstick.
 The device itself is usually a round plastic stick between the G, H and B keys with a set of buttons below the space bar.